steven-barnes/url-shortener/README.md

 The service only requires key-value storage, so I have chosen Redis.
 Redis is fast and supports atomic set-if-not-present operations, which are used in my implementation.

+As I have indicated, I am not a front-end developer.
+In order to save time, I have implemented the service using Play templates, rather straight HTML.
+Hopefully this is acceptable.

 ### Running the Service
 You must have Redis running locally.